Connecting a printer to the POS terminal

 - After restart, close Chrome.

 Step 4.
-Printing settings in FireMenu
+Network printer settings in FireMenu

 - Click Add printer and fill in: